 Evan Calder Williams

-Evan Calder Williams is the author of Combined and Uneven Apocalypse; Roman Letters; Shard Cinema; and two forthcoming books in 2019, Prowling Forms and Manual Override: A Theory of Sabotage.
+Dr. Evan Calder Williams is an Associate Professor at the Center for Curatorial Studies, Bard College, where he teaches the yearlong course Theory and Criticism in Contemporary Art, in addition to elective graduate seminars and a seminar on Disability Studies in the undergraduate Human Rights department.
+He is the author of Combined and Uneven Apocalypse; Roman Letters; Shard Cinema; and two forthcoming books, Why Fire and Manual Override: A Theory of Sabotage.
 He is the translator, with David Fernbach, of Mario Mieli’s Towards a Gay Communism.
-His writing has appeared in Film Quarterly, WdW Review, The Italianist, Frieze, La Furia Umana, World Picture, The Journal of American Studies, Mute, Estetica, Cultural Politics, and The New Inquiry, amongst other publications.
+His essays have appeared in numerous exhibition catalogs and in journals including Film Quarterly, Cultural Politics, WdW Review, The Italianist, Frieze, La Furia Umana, World Picture, The Journal of American Studies, Mute, and Estetica.
 He is part of the editorial collective of Viewpoint Magazine and is a founding member of the film and research collective 13BC.
-He was an artist-in-residence at ISSUE Project Room and has had solo exhibitions at Mercer Union and, in 2019, 80WSE.
-He has presented films, performance, and audio works at La Biennale de Montreal, the Serpentine Gallery, Images Festival, mumok, the Festival du Nouveau Cinéma, Portikus, the Whitney Museum, Tramway, Swiss Institute, Artists Space, and the Ljubljana Biennial of Graphic Arts.
-He received a PhD in Literature from the University of California Santa Cruz and was a Fulbright Fellow in Italy for his doctoral research.
-He is currently working on two book projects: a theory of sickness and capitalism, and, with Alberto Toscano, a critical account of periodization.
+His solo and collaborative films have been shown at institutions such as Haus der Kulturen der Welt, the Douglas Hyde Gallery, 80WSE, MoMA, Images Festival, mumok, Portikus, Swiss Institute, and the Ljubljana Biennial of Graphic Arts.
+He received a Ph.D. in Literature from the University of California Santa Cruz and was a Fulbright Fellow in Italy for his doctoral research.
+He is currently working on a book about sickness.